top of page

 Here are some excellent resources you could use as you consider what's right for your dog:

 I have witnessed medication's life-changing, life-saving effects for dogs who need it, particularly when we find the right med at the right dose and give it time to work.
 If you have a dog experiencing fear, anxiety, and stress, especially exhibiting aggressive behavior, I urge you to contact your vet to discuss options.
 If your vet is not comfortable working with behavior, that's okay!
 Vets are sort of like your PCP, and they should refer to specialists when needed.
-They may refer you to a specialist called a veterinary behaviorist (list of our local options here), and we also have a local vet offering behavior consultations you can check with if you can't make the drive to PA or DC or VA.
-Your vet can also arrange to consult with an online vet behaviorist if that's preferable.
+They may refer you to a specialist called a veterinary behaviorist (list of our local options here), and we also have a local vet offering behavior consultations you can check with if you can't make the drive to PA or DC or VA or NJ.

 Recent Posts